okta/okta-sdk-dotnet/docs/BehaviorApi.md

 Delete a Behavior Detection Rule

-Delete a Behavior Detection Rule by `behaviorId`.
+Deletes a Behavior Detection Rule by `behaviorId`

 ### Example
 ```csharp